 Intimate Partner Violence Syllabus: Understanding the Five Types of Domestic Abuse

-The Role of Pastors: The Vital Link in Stopping Domestic Violence (Yale University, Reflections Journal, Fall 2018)
+The Role of Pastors: The Vital Link in Stopping Domestic Violence (Yale University, Reflections Journal)

-US Church Pack: Helping Churches Address Domestic Abuse (Restored, Summer 2018)
+US Church Pack: Helping Churches Address Domestic Abuse (Restored UK)

 FREE TO HEAL: Empowering Women to be Free from Intimate Partner Violence

 The truth is that each of us knows a woman who has experienced domestic violence, but chances are she hasn't spoken up about the abuse due to fear.
 A staggering half of women worldwide will experience domestic/dating violence in their lifetime.
 She is your mother, your sister, your friend, your neighbor, the woman sitting next to you in church.
 Intimate partner violence crosses all boundaries of religion, race, age, social status, education: the only common factor is being female.

 Violence against women and girls is the most serious, pervasive, and ignored violation of basic human rights today.
 Yet, we remain largely silent on this often invisible global crisis.
 It is time for each of us to break the silence by speaking out to stop intimate partner violence.